-You can add the nodes to a node pool.
-This allows you to manage multiple nodes as a group.
-For example, you can manage the labels and taints that are added to the nodes in the node pool.
-This topic describes how to create a node pool in the Container Service for Kubernetes (ACK) console.
+You can use a node pool to manage multiple nodes in a Container Service for Kubernetes (ACK) cluster as a group.
+For example, you can centrally manage the labels and taints of the nodes in a node pool.
+This topic describes how to create a node pool in the ACK console.

 - An ACK cluster is created.
-For more information, see Create a cluster of ACK Managed Edition.
+For more information, see Create a managed Kubernetes cluster.

-- By default, you can deploy up to 100 nodes in each cluster.
-To increase the quota, click Submit a ticket to submit a ticket.
+- By default, you can deploy up to 100 nodes in an ACK cluster.
+To increase the quota, Submit a ticket.

-- Before you add an existing ECS instance that is deployed in a Virtual Private Cloud (VPC) network, make sure that an elastic IP address is assigned to the ECS instance, or a Network Address Translation (NAT) gateway is created in the same VPC network for the ECS instance.
-In addition, you must make sure that the node has access to the Internet.
+- Before you add an existing Elastic Compute Service (ECS) instance that is deployed in a virtual private cloud (VPC), make sure that an elastic IP address (EIP) is associated with the ECS instance, or a NAT gateway is created for the VPC.
+In addition, you must make sure that the node can access the Internet.
 Otherwise, you may fail to add the ECS instance.

 - Log on to the ACK console.

 - In the left-side navigation pane, click Clusters.

 - On the Clusters page, find the cluster that you want to manage and click the cluster ID.

 - In the left-side navigation pane of the details page, choose .

 - In the upper-right corner of the Node Pools page, click Create Node Pool.
 In the upper-right corner of the Node Pools page, you can also click Create Managed Node Pool to create a managed node pool, or click Configure Auto Scaling to create an auto-scaling node pool.